aneeshram-01/aneeshram-01/README.md

 ↗ Goal: Contribute to an organization where I can learn and grow with talented individuals

-↗ Interests: Tech enthusiast, EDM listener, binge watching movies and TV shows
+↗ Interests: Tech enthusiast, EDM/Pop/Rock, binge watching movies and TV shows

 ## 🌐 Socials: